Rovaniemi has excellent travel connections, please see our Getting here page.

 Annual temperatures in Rovaniemi vary between as cold as -30 degrees Celsius in the winter to +25 degrees Celsius in the summer.
 There are stark contrasts between seasons this far north, and each of them have their own characteristics.
-Please read more on our Four seasons page.
+Please read more on our seasons page.

 The Northern Lights can be seen in Rovaniemi from late August until early April on clear, dark, cloudless nights away from city lights.